 Essential Element:

 Additive/Variant Analysis: This is a variant to my understanding of how police brutality affects Americans as a whole.
 This source is helping me to see the gravity of negative police encounters and the toll it takes on the black community as a whole.
-It also is bringing awareness to how we as a society can be desensitized to death.
+It also brings awareness to how we as a society can be desensitized to death.

 Contextualization: I personally do not watch any video releases of police killing black people, especially videos where they are unarmed.
-My fear is that it will either desensitize me to death.
+I fear that it will either desensitize me to death.
 On the day of the George Floyd trial, there was police footage released showing the murder of Makiah Bryant.
 The country was so torn over the footage that I felt compelled to watch.
 I was silent for three days after viewing it.
-I think for white people to witness the murder of an unarmed person and it not have any effect is reminiscent of the parable of the good samaritan (Luke 10:25-37).
-There were several people who passed by and were not moved by the situation.
+I think for white people to witness the murder of an unarmed person and it not have any effect is reminiscent of the parable of the good Samaritan (Luke 10:25-37).
+Several people passed by and were not moved by the situation.
 This begs the question of whether it is a solely racial issue or if there are intersections like the lack of spiritual morals?

 Comment 3:

 Quote/Paraphrase: Police killings of unarmed black Americans have adverse effects on mental health among black American adults in the general population.
-Programmes should be implemented to decrease the frequency of police killings and to mitigate adverse mental health effects within communities when such killings do occur.
+Programmes should be implemented to decrease the frequency of police killings and mitigate adverse mental health effects within communities when such killings occur.

 Essential Element:

-Additive/Variant Analysis: This is an additive to the discussion of punishment from law enforcement namely towards members of the african american community.
-It specifies the frequency of killings directly impact the mental health of the general black population.
+Additive/Variant Analysis: This is an additive to the discussion of punishment from law enforcement, namely towards members of the African American community.
+It specifies that the frequency of killings directly impacts the mental health of the general black population.
 This also speaks to the lack of accessible mental health resources within the black community.

-Contextualization: Prior to the murder of George Floyd, I thought I was a deviant from the mean when it came to the last impact of police murdering unarmed black people.
+Contextualization: Before the murder of George Floyd, I thought I was a deviant from the mean when it came to the last impact of police murdering unarmed black people.
 Every news article would resurface the fear of my six black brothers making it home safely each night.
-There were times I had to stop watching social media because of the anxiety it gave.
+Sometimes I had to stop watching social media because of the anxiety it gave me.
 There was one instance where a group of black men gathered in a parking lot to have a pillow fight at night.
 I could not enjoy the laughter or fun because my brain instantly spiraled to what if scenarios of the danger that could possibly ensue from simply being black.

 Source Three: